Naples

 Book ferries from Naples to Palermo through our deal finder and check our offers page to view the latest ferry offers.

-The distance between Naples to Palermo is approximately 166 nautical Miles.
+The distance from Naples to Palermo is 167 nautical miles.

 Naples Palermo Ferry reviews